An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: Interactive Simulation vs. Video Feedback

 \item[Workload.]
-We conducted additional paired Wilcoxon signed-rank test to evaluate potential differences in perceived workload across Conditions.
+We conducted an additional paired Wilcoxon signed-rank test to evaluate potential differences in perceived workload across Conditions.
 The test indicated significant differences for perceived mental demand (p$<0.01$).
 The median rating for mental demand in the Interactive condition was 2 points over 7, while the median for the Video condition was 3.
 No significant differences were found for the ratings about physical demand.
 The median rating was 1 -- the lowest possible -- for both conditions.
 Lastly, we found significant differences for how hard the participants had to work to complete the surveys (p$=0.023$).
 The median rating for the Interactive condition was 2 over 7 points, and the median for the Video condition was 3.
 These results partially support H2.
-We attribute the lower mental demand and perceptions of reduced work with the Interactive survey to the simulation being more engaging than the Video survey.